OlaProeis/ActionPad/docs/USER_GUIDE.md

-# Shortcut Widget - User Guide
+# ActionPad - User Guide

-Complete guide to using Shortcut Widget for KDE Plasma 6.
+Complete guide to using ActionPad for KDE Plasma 6.

 ## Table of Contents